avalanche-foundation/ACPs/ACPs/236-auto-renewed-staking/README.md

 Auto-renewed validators follow the existing uptime requirements.
 The main difference is that uptime is measured separately for each cycle.
 At the end of every cycle, the validator’s uptime during that specific period is evaluated to determine eligibility for rewards.
 Auto-renewed staking is conditioned on reward eligibility.
 When a new cycle begins, uptime tracking resets and starts again for the next period.

-Note: Submitting an `AddAutoRenewedValidatorTx` immediately followed by a `SetAutoRestakeConfigTx` that sets the next period to `0` replicates the behavior of the current fixed-period staking system (stake for a single cycle, then gracefully exit).
+Note: Submitting an `AddAutoRenewedValidatorTx` immediately followed by a `SetAutoRenewedValidatorConfigTx` that sets the next period to `0` replicates the behavior of the current fixed-period staking system (stake for a single cycle, then gracefully exit).

 ### Auto-Renew Config